MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 >[action]
 > Now let's make the logic for the POST route to `/login` work.
+Remember to put it AFTER you require all the middleware:
 >
 ```js
 // LOGIN